 What Happens During Meatoplasty?

-Meatoplasty is done by a , a doctor who specializes in diagnosing and treating problems with the urinary system.
+Meatoplasty is done by a urologist, a doctor who diagnoses and treats problems with the urinary system.
 Before the meatoplasty, a boy gets general anesthesia so he will sleep through the procedure and not feel pain.